AnonymousUser384/G-TransEval/BenchmarkResults/README.md

 # BenchmarkResults
-Here lists the results of different models on our benchmark.
+Here lists the translation results of different models on our benchmark.